town of Fira teetering on the edge of the slumbering volcano of Santorini in Greece, the country's most unique island. The

 permitting shops to build on the razor's edge.
 One decent shake and

 a million dollars of jewellery is going for a fast slide and that

 time may not be so far away, the volcano is by no means dead.
 Oia (also known as Ia), however, is the favoured sunset-viewing spot as the islands of Kameni and Thirasia interrupt the sight of the glowing orb when see from Fira.

-(volcanic bowl), which we Bugheads believe is the site of Atlantis -
+(volcanic bowl) is the site of Atlantis -

 or rather the Atlantis legend, because the district/town that existed